Things Landlords Cannot Do In Alabama

 Zoe Harper

-• Alabama rental laws distinctly outline what constitutes illegal practices for landlords.
+• Alabama rental laws define exactly what counts as an illegal practice for landlords.

-• Tenant protections are a priority, with laws banning discriminatory acts and upholding privacy rights.
+• Tenant protections ban discriminatory acts and protect privacy rights.

-• Tenants in Alabama have legal avenues to challenge retaliatory acts by landlords.
+• Tenants have legal avenues to challenge retaliatory acts by landlords.

 The Uniform Residential Landlord and Tenant Act